...

 Founded in 1992, Zhejiang GRL Electric Co., Ltd. operates a 4,000-square-meter facility and employs over 500 professionals.
 GRL integrates R&D, production, sales, and service, specializing in electrical protection and connection solutions.

-Our product portfolio includes low-voltage enclosed busbar systems, load isolator switches fuse switch disconnectors, knife switches, transfer switches, medium-voltage isolation switches, medium-voltage drop-out fuses, copper busbars, fuse holdersfuse basessurge protection devices, lightning surge arresters.
+Our product portfolio includes low-voltage enclosed busbar systems, load isolator switches fuse switch disconnectors, knife switches, transfer switches, medium-voltage isolation switches, medium-voltage drop-out fuse cutouts, copper busbars, fuse holdersfuse basessurge protection devices, lightning surge arresters.
 These products serve diverse sectors, including power distribution, industrial control, automotive manufacturing, and renewable energy, meeting the varied needs of our global customer base.
 Rigorous testing ensures all products comply with national and international standards, guaranteeing exceptional reliability and performance.

 A leading player in China’s low-voltage busbar systems and disconnector switch market, GRL has delivered hundreds of premium electrical components and thousands of custom solutions.
 Our reliable products and professional service make us a trusted long-term partner for clients worldwide.